TakumaKira/MarkdownEditor/README.md

 I used [kompose](https://kompose.io/) to generate the base of kubernetes configuration files from `docker-compose.yaml` in this directory.
 If you want to try this step, follow the instruction below.

-Run ``kompose convert`` to generate yaml files to apply to Kubernetes.
+Run ``kompose convert -o k8s-manifests`` to generate yaml files to apply to Kubernetes.
 If you check the diff between its result and what `k8s-manifests` directory has, you can see some modifications I applied.
 I'm not going to explain every one of them, but point out what I wanted to do.

 - Modified how to reference environment variables, which contains configurations and secrets.
 I modified it as it reads configurations from `api-configmap`, expects `db-secret` and `api-secret`(mentioned above) are generated adequately beforehand and uses database initialization scripts through `ConfigMap`.